Memorial Regional Health: Make safety a priority this summer

 All-terrain vehicles, or ATVs, are a popular form of recreation around Craig.
 These vehicles can be very dangerous, which is why parents must ask themselves whether their children are old enough, big enough and mature enough to handle an ATV, according to the ATV Safety Institute.

-- Only allow children to ride after they have demonstrated they can follow direction.
+- Allow children to ride only after they have demonstrated they can follow directions.

 - Do not allow your child's friends to ride your child's ATV without their parents' permission and your supervision.
-Remember, only the parent of the child can decide if their child is ready to ride.
+Remember, only the parent of the child can decide if his or her child is ready to ride.

-- Do not let anyone ride your ATV unless they have completed formal ATV training; this includes adults.
+- Do not let anyone ride your ATV unless he or she has completed formal ATV training; this includes adults.

-- If your child looks tired or physically fatigued, don't let them ride their ATV.
+- ¶ If your child looks tired or physically fatigued, don't let him or her ride an ATV.

-- If you decide it's time to ride, only let your child mount their ATV if they have all their gear on.
+- If you decide it's time to ride, let children mount an ATV if they are wearing all safety equipment.

-- If you have other ATVs that are intended for use by adults, don't let your child play on the vehicle, even if the key is not in the ignition.
+- If you have other ATVs that are intended for use by adults, don't let children play on the vehicles, even if the key is not in the ignition.
 It's not a toy.

 Hydration and sun protection